Last date modified: 2026-Mar-03

 When aiR Assist is used within aiR for Case Strategy, an index can be created either as part of the facts generation process or independently within aiR Assist.
 Both methods produce the same result, enabling aiR Assist to support case strategy development by leveraging the same document set used in Case Strategy analysis.

-The example below shows how documents can be indexed during the fact generation process in aiR for Case Strategy:
+The following example shows how documents can be indexed during the fact generation process in aiR for Case Strategy.
+See Creating a fact chronology for more information.

 aiR for Case Strategy's Generate Fact dialog with Index Saved Search for aiR Assist option highlighted.